-How to develop human resources that continues to create opportunities for growth while facing the dilemma of not being able to change others
+How to develop human resources by continuing to create opportunities for growth while facing the dilemma that others cannot be changed

 table of contents